apache/cordova-docs/docs/en/edge/cordova/storage/sqltransaction/sqltransaction.md

 SQLTransaction
 =======

-Contains methods that allow the user to execute SQL statements against the Database.
+Allows execution of SQL statements against the Database.

 Methods
 -------

-- __executeSql__: executes a SQL statement
+- __executeSql__: executes a SQL statement.

 Details
 -------

-When you call a Database objects transaction method, its callback method is passed a SQLTransaction object.
-The user can build up a database transaction by calling the executeSql method multiple times.
+Calling a `Database` object's transaction method, passes a `SQLTransaction` object to the specified callback method.

 Supported Platforms
 -------------------